Best AV receivers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best home cinema amplifiers you can buy in 2020.

 Read the full review: Onkyo TX-NR686

-The Denon AVR-X2600H has extremely tough competition in Sony's Award-winning home cinema amp features above, but rises to its challenge admirably.
+The Denon AVR-X2600H has extremely tough competition in Sony's STR-DN1080 (above), but rises to its challenge admirably.
 As well as boasting updated features and a greater ensemble of connections, its sonic character is likely to be favourable to those seeking a weighty blockbuster experience.

 There's an immense sense of heft and grandeur to proceedings, which goes hand-in-glove with a superior scale and spaciousness.
 The result?
 A thrilling presentation that's always engrossing.
 Mark our words: this is the ideal partner to a throwabout summer blockbuster.
 Just add popcorn.